Mission and Vision

 Belmont University School of Nursing is a member of the American Association of Colleges of Nursing, the National League for Nursing and the Southern Council of Collegiate Education for Nursing.
 The program is approved by the Tennessee Board of Nursing.

-The baccalaureate degree in nursing, master’s degree in nursing and Doctor of Nursing Practice programs at Belmont University are all accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The Baccalaureate, Masters and Doctor of Nursing Practice programs at Belmont University are all accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.